benhoyt/benhoyt.github.com/writings/awk-make.md

 ## Original AWK version

-The book introduces the Make program as follows.
+The second edition of the book introduces the Make program as follows.
 (For what it's worth, I find the term "target" confusing here -- I think "source" or "dependency" would fit better.)

 > This section develops a
 > rudimentary updating program, patterned after the Unix `make` command, that